-Thank you so much to the Targeting Excellence sponsors, board, and committee for making this scholarship possible.
-I cannot express my appreciation for your support of students within the agriculture industry.
+Thank you so much to the Targeting Excellence sponsors, board, and committee for making this possible; I am honored and thankful to be a scholarship recipient.
+I appreciative of your support for students within the agriculture industry.
 This scholarship will allow me financial security to continue pursing my education in veterinary medicine.
+One of my future goals is to donate to organizations like Targeting Excellence that have helped me so much.
 Thank you again for this amazing opportunity!